This article shows how to build a simple power supply circuit that plugs into the wall outlet 220V and uses only one transistor MJE13005.

 Output Voltage Adjustment:

-Adjust the output voltage by changing the number of turns in the secondary winding 3rd.
+By adjusting the number of turns in the third secondary winding one can change the output voltage.

 Testing: